safforddr/crypt_tpmhmac/README.md

 These patches to libxcrypt and pam provide a shadow password hash that cannot be compromised in an offline attack.
 A local hardware TPM is used to HMAC the salt and passphrase to generate the hash.
-Since am attacker cannot obtain the TPM's HMAC key, there is no way to mount any offline attacks.
+Since an attacker cannot obtain the TPM's HMAC key, there is no way to mount any offline attacks.
 Details are provided in tpmhmac.doc These patches were developed on Fedora 38.
 YMMV.